 Jaromír Typlt (b.
 1973) is a poet, performer, essayist, and art theorist specializing in art brut.
 In the 1990s his poetry was influenced by a surrealist understanding of the imagination.
-In latest years he has increasingly moved beyond the field of literature towards live performance, music, and the visual arts.
-In a Long While is definitely one of the most remarkable poems written in Czech over the recent years.
+More recently he has increasingly moved beyond the field of literature towards live performance, music, and the visual arts.
+In a Long While is definitely one of the most remarkable poems written in Czech in recent years.

 October 2016, 48 pages